SleekPanther/set-game/README.md

 # Set Game
-An algorithm to find valid sets in a given deck in the [Game Set](https://en.wikipedia.org/wiki/Set_(game)).
+An algorithm to find valid sets in the [Game Set](https://en.wikipedia.org/wiki/Set_(game)).
 This isn't a complete game, just the logic & algorithm to check if a valid set exists so that a hint can be provided.

 # Java Version
 The more robust version is in [SetGame.java](SetGame.java)